Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Introduction

 The above equation yields only three solutions, namely the triangular lattice with $p=3$ and $q=6$, the square lattice with $p=q=4$, and the hexagonal or honeycomb lattice with $p=6$ and $q=3$.
 They can also be characterized by the Schl\"afli symbol $\{ p, q\}$.
 On the other hand, periodic lattices on a hyperbolic plane with a constant negative curvature are realized when

-Naturally, the number of available hyperbolic lattices is infinite, and can only be identified from their Schl\"afli symbols.
-The diverse landscape of hyperbolic lattices has attracted an ample attention in recent time, exploring a number of unconventional phenomena therein that often solely arise from the underlying negative spatial curvature~\cite{HL:1, HL:2, HL:3, HL:4, HL:5, HL:6, HL:7, HL:8, HL:9, HL:10, HL:11, HL:12, HL:13, HL:14, HL:15, HL:16, HL:17, HL:18, HL:19}.
+Naturally, the number of available hyperbolic lattices is infinite, and can be identified from their Schl\"afli symbols.
+The diverse landscape of hyperbolic lattices has attracted much attention recently, exploring a number of unconventional phenomena therein that often solely arise from the underlying negative spatial curvature~\cite{HL:1, HL:2, HL:3, HL:4, HL:5, HL:6, HL:7, HL:8, HL:9, HL:10, HL:11, HL:12, HL:13, HL:14, HL:15, HL:16, HL:17, HL:18, HL:19}.
 When a tight-binding model with only NN hopping processes is considered on any $\{ p,q \}$ lattice, a bipartite lattice structure emerges in the real space hopping Hamiltonian when $p$ is an even integer, which we discuss in detail in the next section.
 Here, we restrict ourselves to such lattice systems embedded on Euclidean and hyperbolic spaces.

-The NN tight-binding model, depending on $p$ and $q$, can facilitate emergent Dirac liquid, Fermi liquid, and flat bands near the half-filling, respectively identified by the hallmark vanishing, constant, and diverging density of states therein.
-Due to the bipartite nature of the underlying lattice with even $p$, all these systems can foster commensurate charge-density-wave (CDW) and spin-density-wave (SDW) orders, respectively featuring staggered patterns of average electronic density and spin between the NN sites without encountering any geometric frustration.
+The NN tight-binding model, depending on $p$ and $q$, can facilitate emergent Dirac liquids, Fermi liquids, and flat bands near the half-filling, respectively identified by the hallmark vanishing, constant, and diverging density of states therein.
+Because of the bipartite nature of the underlying lattice with even $p$, all these systems can foster commensurate charge-density-wave (CDW) and spin-density-wave (SDW) orders, respectively featuring staggered patterns of average electronic density and spin between the NN sites without encountering any geometric frustration.
 Such orderings are favored by NN Coulomb repulsion ($V$) and on-site Hubbard repulsion ($U$), respectively, and both give rise to insulation in half-filled systems.
-In Dirac liquids, such orderings take place beyond critical strengths of the NN and on-site repulsions, respectively denoted by $V_c$ and $U_c$, due to the vanishing density of states near half-filling or zero-energy.
-By contrast, in Fermi liquids and flat band systems these orders appear even for infinitesimal $V$ and $U$ due to constant and diverging density of states, respectively.
+In Dirac liquids, such orderings take place beyond critical strengths of the NN and on-site repulsions, respectively denoted by $V_c$ and $U_c$, due to the vanishing density of states near half-filling or zero energy therein.
+By contrast, in Fermi liquids and flat-band systems these orders appear even for infinitesimal $V$ and $U$ due to constant and diverging density of states, respectively.